grafana/agent/docs/flow/config-language/expressions/operators.md

 River uses `=` as its assignment operator.

 An assignment statement may only assign a single value to a single attribute.
-In assignments, each value must be _assignable_ to the attribute to which it is assigned.
+In assignments, each value must be _assignable_ to the attribute or object key to which it is being assigned.

 * The `null` value can be assigned to any attribute.
 * Numerical, string, boolean, array, function, capsule and object types are